holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 1.4.1 Circle Lead Holds Undifferentiated Functions

-The Circle Lead Role inherits the Purpose and any Accountabilities on the Circle itself, and controls any Domains defined on the Circle.
-However, within a Circle this only applies to the extent that those Accountabilities and Domains have not been placed upon one of the Circle's Roles or otherwise delegated.
+The Circle Lead Role inherits the Purpose and any Accountabilities on the Circle itself.
+However, within a Circle this only applies to the extent that those Accountabilities have not been placed upon one of the Circle's Roles or otherwise delegated.

 #### 1.4.2 Circle Lead Defines Priorities & Strategies